 My Compagnies de la Marine will be used as Light Infantry and I plan on doing another company to go along with them.
-The figures are from North Star and their packs come with 6 figures so two packs make a unit for Rebels and Patriots.
+The figures are from North Star and their packs come with 6 figures so two packs make a unit for Rebels and Patriots (Paid Link).
 The coats ended a little lighter and brighter than I wanted, but I figured 18th century clothing dye created the effect.
 I may also go back and add some more detail to the faces.
 All in all great figures that represent mostly experienced, native Canadians in practical uniforms that are used to fighting on the frontier.

 Sunday, January 31, 2021